top of page

 Shinjuku, Tokyo’s sleepless labyrinth, crackles with life in its Golden Gai and Omoide Yokocho alleys, where smoky izakayas pour shochu and grill yakitori, offering tourists a raw, boozy dive into Japan’s pub culture just 15 minutes from Harajuku.
 Tucked near Shinjuku Station’s JR and Marunouchi lines, these cozy taverns (¥2,000–¥5,000 per person) brim with salarymen and travelers, perfect for toasting after a day at Kabukicho’s Robot Restaurant or Shinjuku Gyoen’s gardens.
 W

-Retro Karaoke Rhapsody: Umeda’s Singalong Sanctuaries by Skyline Lights
+Retro Karaoke: Umeda’s Singalong Sanctuaries by Skyline Lights

 Velvet Underworld: Roppongi’s Sultry Nightlife and Adult Haunts